noneofyourbusiness1415252/Maths-stuff/README.md

 ### How each individual question is chosen
 1. Primes/squares and cubes respectively are counted within the range of numbers (which depends on level)
 2. Each individual number is checked to see if it is prime/square or cube
-3. The chance of that number getting picked is one divided by the amount of primes/composites or squares+cubes/not square or cube.
+3. The chance of that number getting picked is one divided by the amount of primes/composites or squares+cubes/not-square -or-cube numbers
 #### Example 1
-> Level:2
+> Level: 2
-Quiz:primes
+Quiz: primes
-Range:10-40
+Range: 10-40
-8 Primes,22 composites between 10-40
+8 Primes, 22 composites between 10-40
-Number currently being checked:17
+Number currently being checked: 17
 17 is prime.
-1 divided by 8 primes=12.5% chance of getting 17,or any prime in level 2 range.
+1 divided by 8 primes=12.5% chance of getting 17, or any other prime in level 2 range.

 #### Example 2
 > Level:3
 Quiz:squares+cubes
 Range:40-90
 3 squares/cubes,47 other numbers between 10-40
-Number currently being checked:82
+Number currently being checked:47
-82 is not square or cube.
+47 is not square or cube.
-1 divided by 47 not square or cube=about 2.13% chance of getting 47, or any other number that isn't square or cube
+1 divided by 47 non-square-or-cube numbers=about 2.13% chance of getting 47, or any other number that isn't square or cube in level 3 range.

 ## Typewriter Effect!
 When choosing typewriter effect, the speed actually increases with a lower number because it is measured in ***average*** **seconds between each letter**.